pytorch/pytorch/README.md

 such as slicing, indexing, math operations, linear algebra, reductions.
 And they are fast!

+PyTorch is Python-centric, designed for deep integration in Python code instead of being an interface to a library written in some other language.

 ### Dynamic Neural Networks: Tape-Based Autograd

 PyTorch has a unique way of building neural networks: using and replaying a tape recorder.